dann1/one-deploy/arch_single_ceph.md

 ### Dedicated Hosts (Non-HCI)

 In this scenario, the Ceph OSD servers are deployed on dedicated hosts.
-For full configuration details please refer to the [ceph-ansible documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/), and to the group variable definions inside its [official git repository](https://github.com/ceph/ceph-ansible/tree/main/group_vars).
+For full configuration details please refer to the [Ceph Ansible documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/), and to the group variable definions inside its [official git repository](https://github.com/ceph/ceph-ansible/tree/main/group_vars).

 > [!NOTE]
-> OneDeploy uses only specific roles from the `ceph-ansible` project and introduces the `opennebula.deploy.ceph` playbook to be executed *before* the main deployment.
+> OneDeploy uses only specific roles from the `ceph-ansible` project, and introduces the `opennebula.deploy.ceph` playbook to be executed *before* the main deployment.

 ```yaml
 ---